 - Complete all coursework and pass all certification requirements within 18 months of the course start date.

-- A check-in with your student advisor every three months.
+- A check-in with your student advisor every 6 weeks.

 - Regularly sharing your feedback about the program with the grant committee.

 - Submitting a revised plan by the end of the final week of lessons in the course.
 At that point, you will have a greater sense of the ADAPT model of health coaching and how you plan to coach.
 Your updated plan should contain specific details about who you will be working with, how you will have an impact, and a rough timeline of your plan’s rollout.

 - The application period will open on August 9, 2021.